mjuenema/python-TSIP/README.md

 ...         longitude = report[8]
 ```

-Sending packets to the GPS is also possible.
+Sending commands to the GPS is also possible.

 ```python
 >>> packet = tsip.Command(0x1e, 0x46)	# Erase NVRAM and flash and restart